 Alison Balsom is a passionate advocate of the importance of music education.
 She studied trumpet at the Paris Conservatoire, and with Håkan Hardenberger.
 She also studied, and is now an honorary fellow at, the Guildhall School of Music and Drama.
 Balsom holds honorary doctorates from Leicester University and Anglia Ruskin Univeristy.
 She was a concerto finalist in the BBC Young Musician competition in 1998 and received the Feeling Musique Prize for quality of sound in the 2001 Maurice André International Trumpet Competition.

-Alison Balsom regularly teaches masterclasses worldwide including at the Julliard School, New York, and the Curtis Institute, Philadelphia.
+Alison Balsom regularly teaches masterclasses worldwide including at the Juilliard School, New York, and the Curtis Institute, Philadelphia.
 Balsom regularly gives talks and seminars including a TED talk at the TEDMED conference at the Royal Albert Hall, London in 2014, entitled 'Music as a Healer', and in 2015 a lecture at Somerville College, Oxford University, entitled 'Women in the Arts'.
 In October 2015 Balsom was featured on the BBC Radio 4 programme Desert Island Discs.
 Balsom follows in the footsteps of Richard Rodney-Bennett as president of Deal Festival.